vdhan/an-expansion/README.md

     + Scholar: Also increases knowledge by 1/2/3 and know all spells level 1/2/3.
     + Sorcery: Now causes a hero's spells to inflict an additional 5%/10%/20% damage in combat and increases spell power by 1/2/3.

+  * Towns:
-  * Town: Reduces cost for Cyclops Cave.
+    + Stronghold: Reduces cost for Cyclops Cave.
+    + Tower Defense: Tower defense icons for initiative bar.

+  * Heroes:
+    + Specialty: Rebalance heroes specialties.
+    + Double Movement: Heroes have double movement.